PostgreSQL DELETE Rows from Select

 The Book table is now as follows:

-PostgreSQL Delete Query using Exists Condition
+PostgreSQL Delete Query using EXISTS Condition

 The record with an id of 1 was deleted.

-With One condition
+With One Condition

-Open pgAdmin and Login to your account using your credentials
+Step 1) Login to your pgAdmin account.
+Open pgAdmin and log in to your account using your credentials.

-Step 2) Create a Demo Database
+Step 2) Create a Demo Database.

-1. From the navigation bar on the left- Click Databases.
+1. From the navigation bar on the left, click Databases.

 2. Click Demo.

-Delete Row in PostgreSQL
+Delete Row in PostgreSQL using pgAdmin

-Type the below query in the query editor:
+Step 3) Type the below query in the query editor:

 DELETE FROM Price